Migratory Birds Hunting Regulations, 2013–2014: Nova Scotia

 |Limits||Ducks (other than Common and Red-breasted Mergansers, Long-tailed Ducks, Harlequin Ducks, eiders and scoters)||Common and Red-breasted Mergansers, Long-tailed Ducks, eiders and scoters||Geese||Woodcock||Snipe|

-(b) Not more than 8 may be American Black Ducks, and not more than 1 may be Barrow’s Goldeneye.
+(b) Not more than 1 may be Barrow’s Goldeneye.

 (c) Not more than 4 may be scoters.